renesas-rz/meta-renesas-ai/README.md

 ### Build Script ###
 A simple build script has been created to manage the build process.\
 Before running the script you will need to download the relevant proprietary libraries from the Renesas website.
-See the Renesas RZ/G2 and RZ/G2L BSP readme files for details on how to do this.
+See the Renesas BSP readme file for details on how to do this.

 Run `./scripts/build-rzg-ai-bsp.sh -h` to get an overview on how to use the script.